canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 The decision about using the persistent storage feature of charmed etcd has to be made at deploy time.
 In order to create persistent storage volumes, add the `--storage` option and define your storage parameters.

-This command will deploy a charmed etcd application with three units, create two storage volumes of 8 GB for each of them and attach these volume as `data` and `archive` volume mounts:
+This command will deploy a charmed etcd application with three units, create two storage volumes of 8 GB each, and attach them as `data` and `archive` volume mounts:

 ```shell
 juju deploy charmed-etcd -n 3 --storage data=etcd-storage,8G,1 --storage archive=etcd-storage,8G,1